druid-io/druid-io.github.io/druid-powered.md

 > seen a Open Source Community providing such a very high level of responsiveness for ANY
 > issue related to Druid setup and tuning.

+## Redborder

+redBorder is an open source, scale out, cybersecurity analytics platform based on Druid.
+We hope its full-blown web interface, dashboard and report systems, and ready-to-use real-time pipeline foster other Druid users to create a strong community around it.
+To see more, please visit redborder.org

 ## Streamlyzer

 Streamlyzer uses Druid as a next generation online video analytics for online video companies or publishers.
 Streamlyzer is gathering information from real end-users of our customers and provides visualized real-time analytics in dashboard showing how video contents are delivered and how end-users are experiencing the streaming service.